LucasSaintarbor/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-rancher.md

 :::note

-There is a known issue in Fleet that occurs after performing a restoration using the backup-restore-operator: Secrets used for clientSecretName and helmSecretName are not included in Fleet gitrepos.
+There is a known issue in Fleet that occurs after performing a restoration using the `backup-restore-operator`: Secrets used for clientSecretName and helmSecretName are not included in Fleet gitrepos.
 Refer [here](../deploy-apps-across-clusters/fleet.md#troubleshooting) for a workaround.

 :::